stemformulas/stemformulas.github.io/content/about/_index.md

 ---

 Stemformulas is a website dedicated to providing a single place to look for STEM formulas.
-I made it because I felt frustrated scrolling through website and Google Images looking for formulas that are basically set in stone.
+I made it because I felt frustrated scrolling through websites and Google Images looking for formulas that are basically set in stone.
 I felt like we could do better than this in the 21st century, and so, I did.